seanjyu/CS5008_Research_Paper/README.md

 #### <ins>Dynamic Programming Algorithm</ins>

 In this algorithm while creating the permutations the subgraph formed by the partial tour is saved such that they don't need to be traversed again.
 When exploring a new node two pieces of data is required to index the memoized data: the set of visited nodes and the index of the last visited node which represents the order.
 From this we can calculate the space complexity, which is $\mathcal{O}(n2^{n})$.
-This number represents the size of the matrix need to store the number of subproblems, which in this case is the weight of the subpaths and the final path.
+This number represents the size of the matrix need to store the number of subproblems, which in this case is the weight of the subgraphs, and the final path.
 This number is derived from the fact that  each tour has to visit $n$ nodes and there are $2^{n}$ possible subsets.
 One way to understand the $2^{n}$ is by imagining representing the subset of selected nodes as a binary numeral, where 0 denotes the unvisited nodes and 1 denotes the visited ones.
 This concept is important to understand as it is the basis of the implementation.

 The time complexity is $\mathcal{O}(n^{2}2^{n})$ since each subproblem takes linear time to solve.
-It must be said that this implementation is heavily influenced by
+The subproblem being finding the optimal node to traverse to.
+To summarize this method, bit representation is used represent the subgraph which makes it easier to store the data and traverse through the graph.
+The memoization helps store weight data so that it does not need to be calculated again.

 ```text
 Algorithm: Dynammic Programming
 Input: Fully Connected Graph
 Output: Minimum Tour and cost of tour

 F(graph):
 	# note start node is assumed to be the first node in list
 	start = graph.nodes_list[0]